mathworks/docmaker/tbx/docmakerdoc/conversion.md

 By default, DocMaker converts Markdown to HTML using the [GitHub Markdown API](https://docs.github.com/en/rest/markdown).

 You can use `api.github.com` or your own private instance.
-To set the GitHub hostname:
+To override the default GitHub hostname:

 1. set the environment variable `DOCMAKER_GITHUB_HOSTNAME` (recommended for build runners :infinity:), or
 2. set the preference `github_hostname` in the group `docmaker` (recommended for local machines :computer:)